jasminegao/bitlyAPI_tutorials/README.md

 print data['data']['link_clicks']
 ```
 In the above code, we also made use of two new parameters unique to the /v3/link/clicks endpoint: `unit` and `units` which specify the
-units of time to query data for.
-As a result, the number of clicks on the short url in past 60 minutes are printed.
+measure and period, respectively, of time to query data for.
+As a result, the number of clicks on http://bitly.com/RYYpZT in past 60 minutes are printed.

 <a id="bursting"></a>Return bursting phrases
 --------------------------------------------